Tacoma Rainiers Game Notes: at Sugar Land (5:05 PT)

 - Tacoma Rainiers Game Notes: at Sugar Land (5:05 PT) - Tacoma Rainiers

+- Aviators Host Sacramento in Six-Game Homestand from Tuesday-Sunday, August 8-13 at Las Vegas Ballpark - Las Vegas Aviators

-- Sacramento Bats Kept in Check by Reno on Thursday - Sacramento River Cats
+- Cats Snap Skid, Avila Victorious Again in Win Over Reno - Sacramento River Cats

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.